 12. Arrival (2016)

-What has always been touted to be one of the most intelligent movies made on aliens, ever, ‘Arrival’ has gotten far less of an attention than it has deserved.
-A sci-fi mystery at the outset, ‘Arrival’ follows the story of a U.S. Army linguist Louise Banks who is tasked with finding out the reasons behind the arrival of strange heptapods as she translates their message which is perceived differently by different nations which have witnessed the “arrival”, thus pushing the world to the brink of war.
-Even if we leave the script aside, the performances are stellar and the coherence and the mystery of the story are spellbinding.
+What has always been touted to be one of the most intelligent movies made on aliens ever, ‘Arrival’ has gotten far less attention than it deserved.
+A sci-fi mystery at the outset, ‘Arrival’ follows the story of a U.S. Army linguist Louise Banks who is tasked with finding out the reasons behind the arrival of strange heptapods as she translates their message, which is perceived differently by different nations which have witnessed the “arrival,” thus pushing the world to the brink of war.
+Even if we leave the script aside, the performances are stellar, and the coherence and the mystery of the story are spellbinding.
 An absolute movie that challenges our preconceived notions and takes our perceptions of aliens and their seemingly imminent “arrival” to another level altogether.

 Read More: Best Musician Movies of All Time